scalableminds/webknossos/docs/sharing/dataset_sharing.md

 [Please contact us](mailto:hello@webknossos.org) to feature your dataset on https://webknossos.org.

 The easiest way to obtain this sharing link is by clicking the `Share` button in the toolbar at the top of the screen next to the position/coordinate section (_Share icon_).
-The sharing link also encodes additional information, such as your current camera position/rotation, zoom level, any layers that are turned on/off, the selected node, etc ([Details below](#sharing_link_format).
+The sharing link also encodes additional information, such as your current camera position/rotation, zoom level, any layers that are turned on/off, the selected node, etc ([Details](./annotation_sharing.md#sharing_link_format).
 In other words, a sharing link typically captures your current WEBKNOSSOS state so that any recipient can take off from the same situation.

 Sharing a dataset is useful for multiple scenarios: